OCR-D/ocr-d.github.io/ocrd_zip.md

 ### ZIP

-An OCRD-ZIP MUST be a serialized as a ZIP file.
+An OCRD-ZIP MUST be serialized as a ZIP file.

 ### `manifest-sha512.txt`